 D. CEPHALOMETRIC SUPERIMPOSITION

-Radiographic results: All cephalometrics tracings need to have a Superimposition of pretreatment with post treatment (and with two years+ post treatment, if applicable).
+Radiographic results: All cephalometrics tracings need to have a Superimposition of pretreatment with post treatment (and with two years+ post treatment, if applicable) in the appropriate layer color.
 Discuss the findings as they apply to the finished case.